-OVERALL ANALYSIS - For the year ended December 31, 2017, CCCERA's financial position and results from operations have experienced an increase over the prior year.
-For 2017, CCCERA's net position increased to \$8.4 billion from \$7.4 billion in 2017.
-The overall increase in net position for December 31, 2017 is primarily attributable to the appreciation in the fair value of the plan's broadly diversified portfolio.
+OVERALL ANALYSIS - For the year ended December 31, 2018, CCCERA's financial position and results from operations have experienced a decrease over the prior year.
+For 2018, CCCERA's net position decreased to \$8.1 billion from \$8.4 billion in 2017.
+The overall decrease in net position for December 31, 2018 is primarily attributable to depreciation in the fair value of the plan's broadly diversified portfolio.
 Despite fluctuations in the financial markets, CCCERA remains in a sound financial position to meet its obligations to plan participants and beneficiaries.
-The current financial position results from a strong and successful investment program, risk management and strategic planning.
-As a long-term investor, CCCERA can take advantage of price volatility along with a diversified exposure to domestic and international equities, fixed income investments, natural resources, real estate, infrastructure, private equity and overlay programs.
-The plan is recovering well from the general market downturn which occurred in 2009 and 2008 and CCCERA is well positioned with valuefocused assets to face market fluctuations.
+The current financial position results from a strong and successful investment program, risk management and strategic planning meeting expectations.
+As a longterm investor, CCCERA can take advantage of price volatility along with a diversified exposure to domestic, global and international equities, fixed income investments, real estate, private equity, private credit, and liquidity programs.
+The plan has recovered well from the general market downturn which occurred in 2009 and 2008 and more recently from fourth quarter 2018.
+CCCERA is well positioned with value-focused assets to face market fluctuations.